By Ty Fitzmorris

 • Many different types of “June beetles” fly now.
 Our most distinctive species is the Ten-lined June Beetle (Polyphylla decemlineata), of the scarab family, which is often drawn to porchlights.

-• Chokecherries (Prunus virginiana) are fruiting.
+• Chokecherries (Prunus virginiana) fruiting.
 These fruits can be small and tart or large and sweet, depending on the year.
 When they are larger, they rival store-bought cherries for sweetness, and outdo them for flavor.*

 • Oaks of all species bear their acorns, providing the largest overall food crop of the year for mammals and birds, most notably the Acorn Woodpecker.